sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/scriptcontext.md

 ### Access inputs and outputs

-The inputs and outpus of the spending transaction are not directly included in `ScriptContext`, but their hashes/digests.
+The inputs and outputs of the spending transaction are not directly included in `ScriptContext`, but their hashes/digests.
 To access them, we can build them first and validate they hash to the expected digest, which ensures they are actually from the spending transaction.

-The following example ensure both Alice and Bob get 1000 satoshis from the contract.
+The following example ensures both Alice and Bob get 1000 satoshis from the contract.

 ```ts
 class DesignatedReceivers extends SmartContract {